BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Caterpillar Problem Analysis

 \subsection{Bayes-Optimal Policy Values}

-In section~\ref{subsection:definition} we describe the behavior for the Bayes-optimal algorithm: for large enough $\gamma$, $\alg^{\Bstar}$ should check $s_b$ first, then stay forever if it's alive, otherwise return to $s_w$ forever.
-Let's look at the $\eQ^{\Bstar}$ values in this case, with $\gamma=0.95$.
-First, the value of going to $s_b$:
+In section~\ref{subsection:definition} we describe the behavior for the Bayes-optimal algorithm: for large enough $\gamma$, $\alg^{*}$ should check $s_b$ first, then stay there forever if it find food, or else return to $s_w$ forever.
+Here we work through the math with $\gamma=0.95$

+From $\se_0$, the optimal RL algorithm $\alg^*$ would take the action maximizing expected return under its knowledge $h_0$.
+If $\alg^*$ were to stay and $eat$ at $s_w$, then $h_1$ would contain no more information than $h_0$, so $\alg^{*}$ would make the same choice again and $eat$ forever.
+In that case, it would get a return of $\frac{21}{1-\gamma}=420$.

+If $\alg^*$ were instead to first $go$ to $s_b$ and try to $eat$ there, its expected return would be:

-where the first term is the energy cost of travelling.
-Now the value from $h_1^b$ is the weighted sum of the values in the presence and absence of food at $s_b$:
+where the first term is the energy cost of traveling.
+Now to calculate the second term we take an expectation over $p(M)$, i.e., take the weighted sum of the returns of an optimal RL algorithm in the presence and absence of food at $s_b$:

-where the first term is the return from eating at $s_b$ forever, and the second is from going back to eat at $s_w$ forever.
-Plugging this in, we get $\eQ^{\Bstar}(\se_0,go)=600$.
+where the first term is the return if it finds food and thus eats at $s_b$ forever, and the second is the return if it finds no food and then goes back to eat at $s_w$ forever.
+Plugging this into \ref{eqn:catj1}, we get a total expected return of $600$.
+Since this is greater than $420$, the Bayes-optimal RL algorithm $\alg^*$ would follow this strategy.